Purpose and Motivations

 How did you decide to get in your line of work?

 I first heard the harp when I was a toddler.
-My mother, who is a professional pianist, had a harpist friend named Christina Tourin.
+My mother, who is a professional pianist, became friends with a harpist named Christina Tourin.
 I used to listen to her cassettes all the time as a little girl, and it very much inspired me.

 When I was 8 or so, my mother took me to the Cleveland Institute of Music's Christmas Extravaganza.
 We heard a harp ensemble playing Christmas carols, and I got stars in my eyes all over again.
 Afterwards, I snuck up to the ring of harps and started tentatively playing them.
 Being 8, I thought I could attract the teacher's eye and she'd offer me harp lessons on the spot.
 Being much wiser than an 8 year old, the harp teacher immediately ran over to me and shooed me away from the harp before I could knock it over, get gooey candy all over it, or attract hordes of children.

 With fierceness that only 8-year-olds can muster, I vowed to one day play the harp just because I’d been told “no”!

 Thankfully, when my parents gave me a trial run via renting a harp for me for a year before purchasing, I realized that there's so much to being a musician and a performer.
 It’s an art goes deeper, beyond the glamour and stage lights.

 I've formed a relationship with this instrument and with my audience, and I do this because I delight in sharing what this instrument can do.